kerimoyle/libcellml-tutorials/tutorials/tutorial4/tutorial4.rst

 Tutorial 4: Using generated code to run a simulation
 ====================================================

-.. container:: shortlist

 By the time you have worked through Tutorial 4 you will be able to:

 - Investigate and understand the contents of files created by the :code:`Generator`; and
 - Integrate generated code into a simple solver to run a simulation.

-.. container:: shortlist

 This tutorial assumes that you are comfortable with:

 - Interacting with a model and its entities using the API (see :ref:`Tutorial 1<tutorial1>` and :ref:`Tutorial 2<tutorial2>`); and
 - Using the :code:`Generator` functionality to output files in C or Python (see :ref:`Tutorial 3<tutorial3>`).

 **Requirements (C++)**

-.. container:: shortlist

 :download:`Download the whole folder<tutorial4.zip>` or:

 - :download:`CMakeLists.txt` The CMake file for building this tutorial;
 - :download:`tutorial4.cpp` The skeleton code; or
 - :download:`tutorial4_complete.cpp` the completed tutorial code; and
 - :download:`tutorial_utilities.h<../tutorial_utilities.h>` and :download:`tutorial_utilities.cpp<../tutorial_utilities.cpp>` Utility functions for use in the tutorials.

 **Requirements (C++)**

-.. container:: shortlist

 :download:`Download the whole folder<tutorial4.zip>` or:

 - :download:`tutorial4.py` Either the skeleton code; or
 - :download:`tutorial4_complete.py` the completed tutorial code; and
 - :download:`tutorial_utilities.py<../tutorial_utilities.py>`  Utility functions for use in the tutorials.

 **Resources**

 This tutorial is built upon the :ref:`previous Tutorial 3<tutorial3>` and uses the output created there.
 If you haven't completed this tutorial, you can download those output files here:

-.. container:: shortlist

     - :download:`PredatorPrey.py<PredatorPrey.py>` for use with Python; or
     - :download:`PredatorPrey.cpp<PredatorPrey.cpp>` and :download:`PredatorPrey.h<PredatorPrey.h>` for use with C++.

 .. contents:: Contents
     :local: